 She howled then.
 Jumped to her high heels.
 Wobbled and something cracked.
 One heel busted then, along with an ankle.
 A bone poked through, but she didn’t seem to notice.

 She howled again, frustrated?
-Gums dripping.
-Foamy.
+Gums dripping flecks of foam.
 Head shaking.
-Sniffing again.
+Sniffing again now.

 One man seemed to be dialing now.
 At least I hoped he was.
 Because his hands were shaking.

 “Stop that!”
 I yelled at Mrs. Pumpkin Cups.
 I pointed my pistol.
 Aimed between her ample breasts.

 “Put that down!”
 I yelled.
 “Police!”
 I paused.